Grand Sable Dunes temporary closure to all public entry for visitor safety

 National Park Week 2010

 Celebrate National Park Week

-America's 390 national park sites conserve spectacular scenery and cultural resources helping to enrich the lives of all Americans.
-The parks are living laboratories where biologists and historians conduct research to help maintain our country's grandeur and ideals of democracy.
+America’s 391 national park sites encompass 84 million acres of our country’s most important forests, prairies, glaciers, mountains, seashores and lakeshores.
+The spectacular scenery, wildlife and cultural resources help to enrich the lives of all Americans.
+Parks are living laboratories where biologists and historians conduct research to help maintain our country’s grandeur and ideals of democracy.

-During National Park Week this year, take a moment, an hour, or a day, to visit or learn more about our National Parks!
+During National Park Week this year, take a moment, an hour, or a day, to visit or learn more about your National Parks!